+He struck out on his own as a producer in 1972, raising the money for an Off-Broadway show called Dylan.
+The play won an Obie Award.
+The producers Robert Fryer and James Cresson were impressed and invited him to help out on Chicago.
+Bob Fosse and Gwen Verdon didn't particularly like the over-eager newcomer.
+But when the show was delayed by Fosse's heart attack, and Mr. Richards kept the cast together by finding them temporary jobs, Fosse was appreciative.
+A friendship was born.
 Around this time, Mr. Richards met Band-Aid heiress Mary Lea Johnson, daughter of Seward Johnson of the Johnson & Johnson empire.
 Johnson and her then husband, Victor D'Arc, were interested in investing in theatre and movie projects, and turned to Mr. Richards for help.
 Together, Johnson and Mr. Richards founded Producer Circle Co. in 1976.
 When Johnson divorced D'Arc, she stayed with Mr. Richards.
 Though she knew he was gay, they married in 1978, eventually living in separate apartments in the same building.
 The union, by all accounts a happy one, afforded him a luxurious lifestyle.
 As a wedding gift, she gave him a Southampton estate on the beach with a swimming pool and a tennis court.
 Johnson died in 1990.

 The first hit show that Mr. Richards and Johnson co-produced was On the Twentieth Century.
 Mr. Richards subsequently won Tony Awards for The Norman Conquests, Sweeney Todd, La Cage aux Folles, The Will Rogers Follies, The Life and the 2005 Broadway revival of La Cage aux Folles.
 Less successful were A Doll's Life, Rockabye Hamlet, Grind, Mayor, Goodbye Fidel and Roza.